rmari/homer/README.md

 color_palette = [ Qt.black, Qt.gray, Qcolor(200,200,200,100), ... ]
 ```
 The number of colors is unlimited.
 Colors must be [Qt colors](http://qt-project.org/doc/qt-4.8/qcolor.html).

-Meanwhile, a solution is to modify by hand the colordef array in the homerFrame class.

 <h2> Control commands </h2>